terranovaaleks/c-/lab_01.md

 ### _cxxtest_ a unit test framework

-A unit test framework, such as _cxxtest_, allows a developer to specify constraints, and the expected behavior, of an implementation that he/she would like to test.
+A unit test framework, such as (_cxxtest_)[http://cxxtest.com/], allows a developer to specify constraints, and the expected behavior, of an implementation that he/she would like to test.

 These rules are later used to generate _unit tests_.
 These unit tests will test to see that an implementation behaves as it shall (according to